(PHP 5 >= 5.5.0, PHP 7)

 } else {

-$step >= 0) {
+if ($step >= 0) {

-LogicException('Step must be -ve');
+throw new LogicException('Step must be -ve');

 }

-$i $start$i >= $limit$i -= $step) {
+for ($i = $start; $i >= $limit; $i -= $step) {

 yield $i;